Moab vs. Sedona: Which Red Rock Destination Deserves Your Trip?

 $50-90

-Moab is significantly cheaper.
-It's a small desert town with motels and diners.
-Sedona has resort-level pricing because it caters to the wellness-and-wine crowd.
+Moab comes in significantly cheaper — a small desert town running on motels and diners.
+Sedona carries resort-level pricing because it caters to the wellness-and-wine crowd.

-Moab's Zax Restaurant does excellent pizza ($14-18).
-Desert Bistro is the upscale option ($30-50 mains).
-Sedona's Elote Cafe has some of the best Southwestern food in Arizona — the smoked chicken tacos are legendary, but expect a 2-hour wait without a reservation.
+In Moab, Zax Restaurant turns out excellent pizza ($14-18), and Desert Bistro is the upscale play ($30-50 mains).
+In Sedona, Elote Cafe serves some of the best Southwestern food in Arizona — the smoked chicken tacos are legendary, though you'll face a 2-hour wait without a reservation.

 Winner: Moab on value.
 Sedona on luxury dining.